openSUSE/news-o-o/_posts/2011-01-01-opensuse-weekly-news-issue-156-is-out.markdown

 >
 > The survey results are available as [pdf file](http://en.opensuse.org/images/3/3a/SurveySummary_03012010.pdf) and on the openSUSE Survey
       2010 [wiki page](http://en.opensuse.org/openSUSE:Survey_2010) an extensive analysis has been made.
-The results have helped make project decisions, be it technical, marketing or otherwise â€“ and we call upon all openSUSE community members to keep using these numbers to back up their choices!
+The results have helped make project decisions, be it technical, marketing or otherwise – and we call upon all openSUSE community members to keep using these numbers to back up their choices!
 We want to be close to ourselves and the opinions of 27,000 users and contributors is nothing to be sneezed at.
 >
-> Weâ€™d like to thank everyone who answered the questionnaire again for their time and efforts and wish the winners a lot of fun with their prizes and their future
+> We’d like to thank everyone who answered the questionnaire again for their time and efforts and wish the winners a lot of fun with their prizes and their future
       endeavors in the world of Free Software!
-And as usual, if youâ€™re looking into getting involved, you can simply contact anyone on IRC or mail â€“ that includes me, your humble writer.
+And as usual, if you’re looking into getting involved, you can simply contact anyone on IRC or mail – that includes me, your humble writer.
 Find me on IRC [(freenode.net in the openSUSE channels like #opensuse-project)](http://webchat.freenode.net/) under the nick jospoortvliet!
 >